Whatever Happened to... Robot Jones?: Production

 The aforementioned interview also revealed that the show was originally planned to be about Robot Jones growing up in the style of The Wonder Years only to take over the world in the style of The Terminator, and when asked how the show would have ended, Greg Miller explained it would end in the show's version of the 1990s with Robot Jones rallying a robot army to attack the human race.
+Greg Miller also mentioned in another interview that he originally planned for the series to have a music video every episode, each one in a different style of music, but that was ultimately shot down by the network.